Harvey Guzzini Rise & Fall Pendant Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: This Harvey Guzzini rise & fall pendant lamp was made in several versions, all with the same chrome on top.
-Some examples below.
+Other versions: This Harvey Guzzini rise & fall pendant lamp exists in several versions, all with the same chrome lid on top.
+Some examples shown below.
 This lamp is produced in 1975.
-It is dated on the Rolly mechanism.
+It is dated on the Rolly pull down mechanism.

 Project Year: 1964.
 Produced from 1964 until 1976.